runtimerobotics/fusion360-urdf-ros2/modeling.md

   <img src="img/modeling/lidar_box.png" alt="lidar_box" width="100%">
 </p>

-After creating the box, we can make a circle on the top and create a cylinder by extruding the circle.
+After creating the box, we can make a circle (29.5 mm radius) on the top and create a cylinder by extruding the circle by 20 mm.
 Make sure you are creating a new body when you extrude the object.

 After creating all bodies, you can rename them into meaningful names like the one below.